vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 Since the extracted content comes straight from an HTML site I can’t simply use `.md` or `.markdown` as filename extension.
 I decided to go with `.html.erb.md`.
 For future episodes that I compose without scraping, I can leave off the `.html.erb` part and only need `.md`.

-After this step, the loop in the `scrape` function ends and we should have something that looks like this:
+After this step, the loop in the `scrape` function ends and we should have a single episode that looks like this:

 #### 2014-12-01-Avdi-Grimm-1.html.erb.md